bradfrost/vanilla-pl/README.md

 ## Exporting to the Style Guide

 Pattern Lab serves as the [workshop](http://bradfrost.com/blog/post/the-workshop-and-the-storefront/) where the design system design and development is done.
-The style guide (which can be [found at this repository](https://github.com/bradfrost/ah-style-guide)) serves as the storefront where the patterns and documentation are presented.
+The style guide serves as the storefront where the patterns and documentation are presented.
 Here's how to export patterns and other assets from Pattern Lab into the style guide:

 1. Make sure the Pattern Lab and style guide repositories are sitting adjacent to each other, like so: